Balance of payments – commentary

-The current account surplus was CZK 8.7 billion in November, owing to a surplus on the goods and services balance.
-The debit side of the primary income balance included dividends on direct investment of CZK 17.8 billion.
-The goods and services balance recorded a surplus of CZK 36.7 billion.
-Primary and secondary income included a deficit of CZK 3.8 billion on transfers from the Czech Republic to the EU budget.
-On the capital account, a total of CZK 0.1 billion was drawn from the EU budget.
+The current account surplus was CZK 26.6 billion in February owing to a surplus on the goods and services balance.
+The goods and services balance recorded a surplus of CZK 37.1 billion.
+Primary and secondary income included a deficit of CZK 6.1 billion on transfers from the Czech Republic to the EU budget.
+The annual current account surplus total has been decreasing gradually in recent months.

-The inflow of capital on the financial account (net borrowing) totalled CZK 1.0 billion owing to liabilities rising faster than assets.
-The inflow of foreign direct investment reached CZK 11 billion.
-Net reinvested earnings amounted to CZK 8.8 billion.
-The annual net direct investment inflow total was flat.
-The inflow of portfolio investment amounting to CZK 35.3 billion (net borrowing) was affected on the liabilities side by growth in investment by non-residents in bonds issued by banks and corporations.
+The outflow of capital on the financial account (net lending) totalled CZK 29.1 billion owing to growth in assets and a drop in liabilities.
+The net inflow of foreign direct investment reached CZK 5.1 billion.
+Net reinvested earnings amounted to CZK 6.8 billion.
+The inflow of portfolio investment amounting to CZK 15.6 billion (net borrowing) was affected on the liabilities side by growth in non-residents’ investment, especially in government bonds.

 Direct and portfolio investment

-Other investment recorded an outflow of funds (net lending) of CZK 48.8 billion.
-The other capital outflow was due chiefly to a change in the short-term international position of banks (a decline in short-term liabilities and a rise in short-term assets).
-Transactions for CNB clients resulted in an increase in international reserves of CZK 1.3 billion (adjusted for valuation differences).
+Other investment recorded an outflow of funds (net lending) of CZK 52.4 billion.
+The other capital outflow was due chiefly to a change in the short-term international position of the banking sector (a decrease in short-term liabilities).
+Transactions for CNB clients resulted in a decrease in international reserves of CZK 2.9 billion (adjusted for valuation differences).